Deep-MI/FastSurfer/README.md

 FreeSurfer provides several Add-on modules for downstream processing, such as subfield segmentation ( [hippocampus/amygdala](https://surfer.nmr.mgh.harvard.edu/fswiki/HippocampalSubfieldsAndNucleiOfAmygdala), [brainstrem](https://surfer.nmr.mgh.harvard.edu/fswiki/BrainstemSubstructures), [thalamus](https://freesurfer.net/fswiki/ThalamicNuclei) and [hypothalamus](https://surfer.nmr.mgh.harvard.edu/fswiki/HypothalamicSubunits) ) as well as [TRACULA](https://surfer.nmr.mgh.harvard.edu/fswiki/Tracula).
 We now provide symlinks to the required files, as FastSurfer creates them with a different name (e.g. using "mapped" or "DKT" to make clear that these file are from our segmentation using the DKT Atlas protocol, and mapped to the surface).
 Most subfield segmentations require `wmparc.mgz` and work very well with FastSurfer,  so feel free to run those pipelines after FastSurfer.
 TRACULA requires `aparc+aseg.mgz` which we now link, but have not tested if it works, given that [DKT-atlas](https://mindboggle.readthedocs.io/en/latest/labels.html) merged a few labels.
 You should source FreeSurfer 7.2 to run these modules.

+## Intended Use

+This software can be used to compute statistics from an MR image for research purposes.
+Estimates can be used to aggregate population data, compare groups etc. The data should not be used for clinical decision support in individual cases and, therefore, does not benefit the individual patient.
+Be aware that for a single image, produced results may be unreliable (e.g. due to head motion, imaging artefacts, processing errors etc).
+We always recommend to perform visual quality checks on your data, as also your MR-sequence may differ from the ones that we tested.
+No contributor shall be liable to any damages, see also our software [LICENSE](LICENSE).

 ## References

 If you use this for research publications, please cite: